-Q: How far from the bust point should a bust dart end?
+Q: How far from the bust point should bust darts end?

 -Jackie Perreault, via email

 A: Fitting expert and teacher Sarah Veblen explains:

 Think of a dart as a teepee, which creates three-dimensionality for the mound of the bust.
 You never want the dart to extend beyond the fullest part of the mound (the bust apex), because then the peak of the teepee (the dart point) will be empty.
 We can generalize that the dart point should be just shy of the fullest part of the bust.